-SeaChange International, Inc. (SEAC) CEO Yosef Aloni on Q4 2020 Results - Earnings Call Transcript
+SeaChange International, Inc. (SEAC) CEO Yosef Aloni On Q4 2020 Results - Earnings Call Transcript

 Steven Frankel

 Good afternoon.
-So Yossi you talked about several deals that you hoped to close in Q4 that slipped out.
+So, Yossi you talked about several deals that you hoped to close in Q4 that slipped out.
 I wonder if you might tell us approximately how many deals slipped out of the quarter.
-What was their value?
-And have any of those deals closed thus far in Q1?
+What was their value, and have any of those deals closed thus far in Q1?

 Yosef Aloni

 Thanks, Steve.
-So these are four deals on the international market.
+So, these are four deals on the international market.
 We did not lose any of them.
 We expect to close all of them.
 Closing the four deals would have enabled us to significantly exceed our revenue target.
 Unfortunately, we were not able to complete the agreement in a timely manner.
-It's also important to note, if you don't mind, that our win ratio, including these four deals that we consider not part of the win ratio.
-Our win ratio for last year was quite decent.
+It's also important to note, if you don't mind, that our win ratio including these four deals that we consider not part of the win ratio.
+Our win ratio for the last year was quite decent.
 It was over 75%.
 Out of which, four deals were pushed out, we did not lose them.
-And we are also starting with the positive momentum.
-So overall, we are seeing very bullish on the future of our company.
+And we are also starting with positive momentum.
+So overall, we feel very bullish on the future of our company.

 Steven Frankel